 In respect of MotoNovo Finance, collateral is provided by our rights and/or title to the underlying assets, which we are able to repossess in the event of default.
 A proportion of loans are sanctioned at LTVs higher than 100% of the estimated retail value and although the whole agreement is secured on the vehicle there may be a shortfall in the event of repossession.
 Loans where LTV exceeds 100% are subject to more stringent underwriting criteria.
-MotoNovo Finance started trading in the Aldermore Group from May 2019 and therefore June 2019 is a relatively immature position however as at June 2020 £642.0m of exposures were at LTV 100%+ representing 36% of the portfolio.
+MotoNovo Finance as of 30 June 2021 had £1,000.8m of exposures at LTV of 100%+, representing 33.9% of the portfolio.